 Designing the advanced version of a forgotten game from the 80s, and making it 3D printable at home

 For me, Gen Con is all about one thing: the miniatures hall.
 Endless tables with scale miniatures in every possible variation: tanks, ships, planes, Napoleonics, battalion-scale warfare, wild-west shootouts, and more.
 The visual appeal alone is enough to bring me back year after year.
 Each game has its own complex ruleset refined after decades of convention play.
-My favorite are the entirely homebrew games, ones that were never published and are only played a few times a year at these large conventions.
+My favorites are the entirely homebrew games, ones that were never published and are only played a few times a year at these large conventions.

 One genre I find particularly fun to play is aerial combat.
 But one thing has always bothered me - these games almost always abstract away the height, reducing it to a simple number which is tracked.
 The terrain below is usually a painted mat, perfectly flat with no vertical height: